siriusctrl/UniPublic/eodp/README.md

 ## LECTURE 13 AND 14: CLASSIFICATION AND REGRESSION TECHNIQUES

 1. Classification
     - definiton: given a collection of records(training set), each record contains a set of attributes, one of the attributes is the class.
 Find a predictive model for class attributes as a function of the values of other attributes. **then what is the difference between this and prediction?
-Is this only implement on known data?**
+Is this only implement on known data?** same thing! classification is to predict a category.
     - useful scenarios:
         - animal classification
         - bank classifying borrower